velvetweatly/ChainWarden/README.md

 This tool is deliberately narrow.
 Read this section as a contract about what a clean run does and does not tell you.

+- It does not verify signatures.
+Chain building is by name matching only: the issuer name of one certificate is compared, as a string, to the subject name of another.
+Name-based chain building is not signature verification.
+The tool does not check that the issuer's private key actually signed the certificate, and it does not consult authority or subject key identifiers.
+A certificate that claims an issuer it was never signed by will still be linked into a chain.
+Treat the chain output as a structural map, not proof of trust.